-If you want scientific back up, take our scientific & confidential online Money Personality Assessment and present your spouse with the facts to help explain who you are when it comes to money.
+If you want a scientific backup, take our FREE scientific & confidential online Money Personality Assessment and present your spouse with the facts to help explain who you are when it comes to money.

 2. Shoot straight: “Dude, controlling me won’t help.”

 Remind your spouse of your commitment to your financial future, but kindly point out that controlling tactics won’t work.
-Some spouses who fear spending like to:
+Some spouses who fear to spend like to: